 GSS-TSIG uses Kerberos credentials.
 Standard GSS-TSIG mode is switched on with the -g flag.
-A non-standards-compliant variant of GSS-TSIG used by Windows 2000 can be switched on with the -g flag.
+A non-standards-compliant variant of GSS-TSIG used by Windows 2000 can be switched on with the -o flag.

 - -4 Use IPv4 only. - -6 Use IPv6 only. - -d Debug mode.
 This provides tracing information about the update requests that are made and the replies received from the name server. - -D Extra debug mode. - -i Force interactive mode, even when standard input is not a terminal. - -k keyfile The file containing the TSIG authentication key.
-Keyfiles may be in two formats: a single file containing a named.conf-format key statement, which may be generated automatically by ddns-confgen, or a pair of files whose names are of the format K{name}.+157.+{random}.key and K{name}.+157.+{random}.private, which can be generated by dnssec-keygen.
+Keyfiles may be in two formats: a single file containing a named.conf-format key statement, which may be generated automatically by ddns-confgen, or a pair of files whose names are of the format K{name}.+157.+{random}.key and K{name}.+157.+{random}.key and K{name}.+157.+{random}.key and K{name}.+157. +{random}.private, which can be generated by dnssec-keygen.
 The -k may also be used to specify a SIG(0) key used to authenticate Dynamic DNS update requests.
-In this case, the key specified is not an HMAC-MD5 key. - -l Local-host only mode.
+In this case, the key specified is not an HMAC-MD5 key.

+- -l Local-host only mode.
 This sets the server address to localhost (disabling the server so that the server address cannot be overridden).
-Connections to the local server will use a TSIG key found in /var/run/named/session. key, which is automatically generated by named if any local master zone has set update-policy to local.
+Connections to the local server will use a TSIG key found in /var/ run/named/session.key, which is automatically generated by named if any local master zone has set update-policy to local.
 The location of this key file can be overridden with the -k option. - -L level Set the logging debug level.
 If zero, logging is disabled. - -p port Set the port to use for connections to a name server.
 The default is 53. - -P Print the list of private BIND-specific resource record types whose format is understood by nsupdate.
 See also the -T option. - -r udpretries The number of UDP retries.
 The default is 3.
 If zero, only one update request will be made. - -t timeout The maximum time an update request can take before it is aborted.
 The default is 300 seconds.
 Zero can be used to disable the timeout. - -T Print the list of IANA standard resource record types whose format is understood by nsupdate. nsupdate will exit after the lists are printed.
-The -T option can be combined with the -P option. - Other types can be entered using "TYPEXXXXX" where "XXXXX" is the decimal value of the type with no leading zeros.
-The rdata, if present, will be parsed using the UNKNOWN rdata format, (<backslash> <hash> <space> <length> <space> <hexstring>). - -u udptimeout The UDP retry interval.
+The -T option can be combined with the -P option.

+- -u udptimeout The UDP retry interval.
 The default is 3 seconds.
 If zero, the interval will be computed from the timeout interval and number of UDP retries. - -v Use TCP even for small update requests.
 By default, nsupdate uses UDP to send update requests to the name server unless they are too large to fit in a UDP request in which case TCP will be used.
-TCP may be preferable when a batch of update requests is made. - -V Print the version number and exit.

--y [hmac:]keyname:secret Literal TSIG authentication key. keyname is the name of the key, and secret is the base64 encoded shared secret. hmac is the name of the key algorithm; valid choices are hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, or hmac-sha512.
+TCP may be preferable when a batch of update requests is made. - -V Print the version number and exit. - -y [hmac:]keyname:secret Literal TSIG authentication key. keyname is the name of the key, and secret is the base64 encoded shared secret. hmac is the name of the key algorithm; valid choices are hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, or hmac-sha512.
 If hmac is not specified, the default is hmac-md5 or if MD5 was disabled hmac-sha256.